-Karamolegkos et al. [11] propose metrics for assessing user relatedness and community structure by considering user profile overlap.
+Karamolegkos et al. [16] introduced metrics for assessing user relatedness and community structure by means of the normalized size of user profile overlaps.
 They evaluate their metrics in a live setting, focussing on the optimization of the given metrics.
-Using a metric which is purely based on the structure of graphs, Newman presents algorithms for finding communities and assessing community structure(s) [19].
-A thorough empirical analysis of the impact of different community mining algorithms and their corresponding objective function on the resulting community structures is presented in [14].
+An LDA [7] based community detection method for folksonomies is presented in [17] which is evaluated indirectly by measuring the improvement of search results achieved by incorporating the mined community information.
+Using a metric which is purely based on the structure of graphs, Newman presents algorithms for finding communities and assessing community structure in graphs [28].
+A thorough empirical analysis of the impact of different community mining algorithms and their corresponding objective function on the resulting community structures is presented in [22], which is based on the size resolved analysis of community structure in graphs [21].

-Recently Siersdorfer et al. [22] proposed an evaluation technique for recommendation tasks in folksonomies which is based on the reconstruction of existing links (e.g., friendship lists).
+Recently Siersdorfer et al. [31] proposed an evaluation technique for recommendation tasks in folksonomies which is based on the reconstruction of existing links (e.g., friendship lists).
 The performance of a given system is assessed by applying quality measures which are derived from established measures used in information retrieval.
-Schifanella et al. [21] investigated the relationship of topological closeness (in terms of the length of shortest paths) with respect to the semantic similarity between the users.
+Schifanella et al. [30] investigated the relationship of topological closeness (in terms of the length of shortest paths) with respect to the semantic similarity between the users.
+Crandall et al. [12] discuss similarity and social influence in online communities, providing the general idea that friends interact similarly concerning activities of users.
+Their results indicate, that there are clear feedback effects between similarity between actors and future interactions.

 Another aspect of our work is the analysis of implicit link structures which can be obtained in a running Web 2.0 system and how they relate to other existing link structures.
-Baeza-Yates et al. [2] propose to present query-logs as an implicit folksonomy where queries can be seen as tags associated to documents clicked by people making those queries.
+Baeza-Yates et al. [4] propose to present query-logs as an implicit folksonomy where queries can be seen as tags associated to documents clicked by people making those queries.
 Based on this representation, the authors extracted semantic relations between queries from a query-click bipartite graph where nodes are queries and an edge between nodes exists when at least one equal URL has been clicked after submitting the query.
-Krause et al. [12] analyzed term-co-occurrence-networks in the logfiles of internet search systems.
+Krause et al. [18] analyzed term-co-occurrence-networks in the logfiles of internet search systems.
 They showed that the exposed structure is similar to a folksonomy.

-Analyzing Web 2.0 data by applying complex network theory goes back to the analysis of (samples from) the web graph [6].
-Mislove et al. [16] applied methods from social network analysis as well as complex network theory and analyzed large scale crawls from prominent social networking sites.
+Analyzing Web 2.0 data by applying complex network theory goes back to the analysis of (samples from) the web graph [8].
+Mislove et al. [24] applied methods from social network analysis as well as complex network theory and analyzed large scale crawls from prominent social networking sites.
 Some properties common to all considered social networks are worked out and contrasted to properties of the web graph.
-Newman analyzed many real life networks, summing up characteristics of social networks [20].
+Newman analyzed many real life networks, summing up characteristics of social networks [29].